336th Air Refueling Squadron

 The 336th Air Refueling Squadron is a United States Air Force Reserve squadron, assigned to the 452d Operations Group, stationed at March Joint Air Reserve Base, California.
 The squadron shares its aircraft and facility with the 912th Air Refueling Squadron, a USAF Associate Unit assigned to the 92d Air Refueling Wing.

-The first predecessor of the squadron was active during World War II.
+The first predecessor of the squadron was the 536th Bombardment Squadron, active during World War II.
 It served as a training unit in the southwestern United States before being inactivated in 1944 during a reorganization of the Army Air Force's training units.

 The second predecessor of the squadron was organized in the reserves in 1949 as the 336th Troop Carrier Squadron.

 Mission

 The squadron operates the Boeing KC-135 Stratotanker aircraft conducting air refueling missions.